 A few guidelines, strategies, and best practices we followed

-• Rotating credentials regularly: Any credentials that remain active for too long increases the risk of being compromised.
-As a best practice, we periodically rotate all credentials, API access keys, and passwords.
+- Rotating credentials regularly: Any credentials that remain active for too long increase the risk of being compromised.
+As best practice too long increase the risk of being compromised.
+As best practice, periodically rotate all credentials, API access keys, and passwords.
 AWS outlines a manual process using the AWS CLI to create a second set of credentials, and programmatically generate and distribute the access keys.